Tony Allen (footballer): Career

 In 1967, Allen was involved in an incident which led to a major change in the International Laws of Association Football.
 On 13 May 1967, Stoke City visited Old Trafford to play Manchester United.
 Paddy Crerand of United had an altercation with Peter Dobing of Stoke, which was dealt with by referee Pat Partridge holding Crerand close, such that his head was over the referee's shoulder.
 Unknown to the official, TV cameras picked up Crerand's action of spitting over his shoulder at Allen.
 Crerand and Dobing were cautioned for their confrontation, but Partridge had not seen the spitting incident.
 Partridge later received a letter from the Football League, asking for his observations on the incident, in response to many complaints received.
 Partridge was unable to respond with conclusive evidence, but nevertheless the International Board changed the Laws of the Game to put spitting on a par with violent conduct, and therefore a dismissible offence.

 Midway through the 1966–67 season Allen's pace began to desert him, so Waddington switched him to centre back alongside Maurice Setters and this allowed him to prolong his career until Willie Stevenson was signed from Liverpool in 1967.
 After drifting in and out of the side for 18 months, Allen left Stoke in October 1970, when he moved to Bury for a fee of £10,000.
 He was given a joint testimonial match along with Eric Skeels against Derby County in February 1969.

 After a year with the Gigg Lane club, he moved to Cape Town to play for Hellenic.
 He returned to England in October 1973, and ended his playing career with non-league Nantwich Town after a spell with Stafford Rangers.

 After football

 After ending his playing career, he returned to Stoke where he became a newsagent in Blythe Bridge.
 Allen also helped to coach local junior clubs.

 Allen died at the Royal Stoke University Hospital on 2 December 2022, at the age of 83.
+His funeral took place at Carmountside Crematorium in Stoke on 23 December.